-To get from Turin to the ski resort I would suggest you hire a car.
-I have always found it to be cheaper to rent the car before you leave rather than at the airport on arrival.
+To get from Turin to the ski resort, I would suggest you hire a car.
+I have always found it cheaper to rent the car before you leave than at the airport on arrival.
 Try these guys for good deals.

-Sauze d’Oulx Not far from Sestriere, Sauze is one of the oldest ski resorts in Piedmont and offers great skiing, particularly for those of beginner or intermediate level.
+Sauze d’Oulx, not far from Sestriere, is one of the oldest ski resorts in Piedmont and is ideal for those of beginner or intermediate level.
 With its gentle slopes and welcoming atmosphere, it is an ideal destination for beginners and intermediate skiers.

 Claviere is a delightful resort with over 400 kilometers of slopes.
 It is part of the expansive Milky Way ski area, which encompasses several resorts and offers an impressive network of interconnected slopes.
 Claviere's picturesque setting, nestled amidst snow-capped peaks and dense pine forests, is fabulous, and its cozy, traditional Alpine village atmosphere makes it an ideal destination for families and those seeking a relaxed skiing experience.

 In the more famous resorts, you can book a package from a specialist like Sno, but there are many lesser known ski areas of Piedmont.
 These are some of my favourites:

 The Valli del Cunese home to the wonderful village of Limone is one of my absolute favorite ski resorts.
 It is a delightful little Piedmont mountain town and offers breathtaking alpine scenery, diverse slopes, and a charming village ambiance.